ftTower/CyberSecurity-Portfolio/Labs/HTB_A_FOOTPRINTING_LAB/part-2.md

 Export list for 10.129.202.41:
 /TechSupport (everyone)
 ```
+>This shows us an available share on the NFS target

+This folder will contain the mounted share.
 ```
 mkdir nfs-target
 ```

+Run this command to mount the /TechSupport share in NFS format to the nfs-target directory.
 ```
 sudo mount -t nfs 10.129.202.41 /TechSupport nfs-target
 ```